JeiYoungByun/individual_blog_django/README.md

-# individual_blog_django
-Individual Blog using Django &amp; Bootstrap
+# 📝 Individual Blog using Django & Bootstrap

-##stacks
-frontend : bootstrap
-backend : django
-docker, AWS

-##function
--login,logout(by google or id&password)
--multi-comment
--post search
--tags, categories, authors
+## 🚀 Stacks
+- **Frontend** : Bootstrap
+- **Backend** : Django
+- **Deployment** : Docker, AWS

+## 🔧 Features
+- 🔑 **User Authentication**
+  - Login & Logout (Google OAuth, ID & Password)
+- 💬 **Multi-comment System**
+  - Users can leave multiple comments per post
+- 🔍 **Post Search**
+  - Search for blog posts by title or content
+- 🏷️ **Tags, Categories, Authors**
+  - Organize posts with tags and categories
+  - Display author information

+---
+💡 *This blog aims to be a fully functional personal blog with essential features, built using Django and Bootstrap for a seamless experience.*